tenox7/wrp/README.md

 -d  chromedp debug logging (default false)
 -n  do not free maps and gif images after use (default false)
 ```

+## UI explanation

+The firs unnamed input box is either search (google) or URL starting with http/https

+Go instructs browser to navigate to the url or perform search

+Bk is History Back

+W is width in pixels, adjust it to get rid of horizontal scroll bar

+H is height in pixels, adjust it to get rid of vertical scroll bar.
+It can also be set to 0 to produce one very tall image and use
+client scroll.
+This 0 size is experimental, buggy and should be
+used with PNG and lots of memory on a client side.

+S is scale or zoom

+C is colors, for GIF images only (unused in PNG)

+K is keystroke input, you can type some letters in it and when you click Go it will be typed in the remote browser.

+Bs is backspace

+Rt is return / enter

+< ^ v > are arrow keys, typically for navigating a map, buggy.

 ## Minimal Requirements